A new ticker, an old idea

 He's not wrong.
 He's been saying it consistently since long before CAGE existed.

-The breakeven is small.
-CAGE only has to capture ~10–15 basis points of annual factor premium to justify its fee.
-The Fama-French historical record across nearly a century of US data suggests it should clear that bar by a wide margin.
-The Fama-French historical record also suggests it may take 30 years to get to that average — and you might hold CAGE through the wrong 15.
+The Fama-French record across nearly a century of US data says CAGE should clear its breakeven by a wide margin.
+The same record says it may take 30 years to get to that average — and you might hold CAGE through the wrong 15.

 The decade that broke factor investing